schneider7/GitHooks/README.md

   ```
   This will allow you to access the 40-digit string with ENV["GITHUB_TOKEN"]; putting this in an environment variable as opposed to explicitly declaring it, is a (semi)necessary step to "hide" the token from GitHub.

-  Now, add the following line to `.gitignore`:
+  Then add the following line to `.gitignore`:
   ```ruby
       /config/env.yml
   ```
   As you may know, you're not allowed to commit a change to GitHub if it includes a valid OAuth token; GitHub will automatically revoke that token if they see this happen, and you'll need to get a new one.
 This step prevents GitHub from pushing the file that includes the token, avoiding this issue.

-## Storing the Token: Config Variables
+## Storing the Token: Config Variables, the better way
   If you're deploying to Heroku, you can simply create a config variable called GITHUB_TOKEN in the settings of your app, and a config variable called BASE_URL with the same information from above.

   More generally, you need to include the environment variables at the server level, however you deploy your app; in my case it's always Heroku.

+  No matter how you define your ENV variables, the point is that the app has calls to ENV["GITHUB_TOKEN"] and ENV["BASE_URI"] that need to be defined.

 ## Configuration